JayPatil9/HexaPawnRL/README.md

 # HexapawnRL

-A comprehensive reinforcement learning implementation for the classic Hexapawn game, featuring multiple AI algorithms and training methodologies.
+A comprehensive reinforcement learning implementation for the classic Hexapawn game, featuring multiple training methodologies.

 ## 🎯 About Hexapawn